 It wasn’t very long before I figured out I had a cool toy which I did not understand well enough to fully use.
 My blog site looked terrible.

 After backgrounds in the printing industry, live performance and the telecom industry, these all seemed together to point towards one thing.
 I knew my blog site looked terrible.

 So I started learning, and doing.
 Gaming clan websites, repairs, I even fell in with some first responder support groups.
 (Sshh, can’t talk about that.)
 Suddenly I didn’t have time for my blog site anymore.

 One night a video game pal dropped a VPS (Virtual Private Server) in my lap with a crude website for hosting.
 We were hosting and I now needed to learn servers.
 Goodbye blog site, hello full stack.

 I have recently relocated from the Seattle area back to the Memphis area.
 And this is my new blog site, so to speak.

 Gutenberg Editor is being lauded by some as the greatest thing since sliced cheese, but mostly by newcomers and employees.
 In truth, most longtime WordPress users are way too familiar with Automattic and it’s various and assorted antics to be very impressed at all.
-Likewise, a good number of us who have not jumped on the PC flavored bandwagon of late see it for what it is; yet another of Matt Mullenweg’s attempts to cash in on his unique position by leveraging this on every WordPress user.
-Whether the software is ready for use or not.

 We use Elementor Page Builder and an awful lot of people use WooCommerce.
 Both of these require increasing your wp_memory_limit.
 I find myself answering this question more and more often these days in various Facebook tech groups so I thought a helpful post would be a good thing.
 Let’s get to it.